Information science assistant professor engages families as designers and inventors through use of creative technologies

-Ricarose Roque, referred to as “Ricarose" in this interview, is a fitting scholar with which to launch the Community Engaged Scholar Interview Series.
+Ricarose Roque is a fitting scholar with which to launch the Community Engaged Scholar Interview Series.
 Through her research, Ricarose explores how to design inclusive learning experiences that enable young people to create and express themselves with new technologies and media.

-On a sunny Friday afternoon in August, right before the first week of fall classes, I joined Ricarose to pose some questions about her community engaged scholarship.
+On a sunny Friday afternoon in August, right before the first week of fall classes, I joined Roque to pose some questions about her community engaged scholarship.

 Through my work with scratch, a programming language and an online community where young people can create and share their own interactive stories, games, and animations, particularly the scratch online community, I saw kids all over world sharing their projects.
 Some of the most active scratchers had parents who were engineers and programmers.
 It made me realize two things, that despite the narrative of the “digital native” families are playing an important role and not all families have a tech background but a lot of families are motivated to support their kids’ learning.
 I was doing a lot of outreach work with kids already so it thought why don’t we invite the families and see what happens.
 That is how the Family Creative Learning Project began.

 Toward the end of the interview I asked Ricarose this question again, and asked her to reflect on how her experience and journey as a scholar has shaped her beliefs and practices.

 One of my challenges is that community engaged research is such a default for me, I don’t even think, ‘how do I design for equity” —it’s “how do I design?”.
 For me, when you are doing good design and good research you are taking these things [equity] into account.
 I take a lot for granted and don’t always talk explicitly because equity is so embedded in my work.
 But I realize that in good design there is a role for calling it out.
 Because people don’t always think that way.
 I hope in the future when people say they are a designer that equity and inclusivity practices are the norm.